 The all embracing nature of the Yi Jing can be seen from the associations of hexagrams.
 The lunar cycle follows through the hexagrams 51; 58; 1 (new moon); 57; 52 to 2 (full moon).
 While the daily cycle passes through 24, 19, 11, 34, 43, 1 (noon), 44, 33, 12, 20, 23, 2 (midnight).

-In ancient China the Yi Jing was very pervasive, even the ministries of the government were associated with particular gua: General administration (1); Ministry of Education (2); Ministry of Rites (51); Executive (52; 57 and 30); Ministry of Justice (58) and Ministry of Public Works (29).
+In ancient China the Yi Jing was all pervasive, deciding what should be done and when; even the ministries of the government were associated with particular gua: General administration (1); Ministry of Education (2); Ministry of Rites (51); Executive (52; 57 and 30); Ministry of Justice (58) and Ministry of Public Works (29).
 In this way a single gua has a great number of important associations and forms a complex network with many other related concepts.
 The Yi Jing provided the master plan for organizing everything.

 There are a variety of methods for casting a Yi Jing, to adapt to modern times where speed is a factor, shortcuts are often used.
-The oldest and most complex method uses Yarrow sticks and has different outcome probabilities compared to modern versions.
+The oldest and most complex method uses Yarrow sticks produces different outcome probabilities compared to modern versions.

 64 sticks each marked with one hexagram are placed loosely in a vase.
 The vase is then tilted at an angle and shaken until one of the sticks slowly works itself loose and falls out of the vase.
 This method yields one gua (hexagram) each time .